A. Wilson (Manager)?: Plot

 Mainwaring arrives at the bank one morning just as Pike is bringing in two letters marked "Delayed by Enemy Action".
 He then begins to set up the Lewis Gun in the office window, before receiving a telephone call from Mr West at head office.
 He orders Pike to attend to the gun whilst he takes the call.
 Mr West informs him that they "shan't be able to send anyone to replace Wilson for several weeks".
 Confused, Mainwaring proceeds to ask what he is talking about.
 He learns that Wilson has been made manager of the Eastgate branch, and the letter informing him of this must have been destroyed in an air raid.

 Vexed, Mainwaring hangs up the phone only to receive another call from Colonel Pritchard from GHQ, informing him that Wilson's commission had come through and he had been made a second lieutenant in the Eastgate platoon.
 His anger growing, Mainwaring receives a call from the Vicar and sardonically asks him if he is about to tell him if Wilson has been made Archbishop of Canterbury.
 After Mainwaring has calmed down, the Vicar asks if he will cancel his parade that night so he can hold his own function.
-Mainwaring obliges, and just as he hangs up the phone Wilson walks in, and informs Mainwaring that the reason for his late arrival is that he was out buying an officers cap, further infuriating Mainwaring.
+Mainwaring obliges, and just as he hangs up the phone Wilson walks in and informs Mainwaring that the reason for his late arrival is that he was out buying an officer's cap, further infuriating Mainwaring.
 A war of words ensues between Mainwaring and Wilson, which boils down to the fact that Wilson went to public school.
 To annoy Wilson, Mainwaring summons Pike into his office and promotes him to chief clerk and after Pike leaves, he summons Jones and promotes him to Sergeant.
 He puts Jones' promotion in writing and asks Pike to type it up, duplicate it and see that every platoon member gets a copy.
 However, he forgot to put Jones' name at the top, resulting in every member of the platoon each believing he is the one being promoted (except for Pike, who does not get one).